The Ultimate South-West Road Trip

-One of the UK’s largest wildernesses, just off the main road that runs through the South West.
+One of the UK’s largest wildernesses.
 Come to see English villages lost in time, romantic English gardens and grand Downton Abbey-style country homes.
-Book in at our boutique holiday cottage, set in the quintessentially English thatched Devon village of North Bovey.
+Our boutique holiday cottage, set in the quintessentially English thatched Devon village of North Bovey, makes the perfect stopover.

 7. The Eden Project, Cornwall

 Dubbed the eighth wonder of the world, Cornwall’s Eden Project is a series of bubble-like ‘Biomes’ nestled in a crater surrounded by breath-taking scenery, including rainforests, mangrove swamps and treetop gardens.

 Famous for its pirates, Penzance is a historic port near the tiny island of St Michael's Mount.
 With one of the mildest climates in the UK and beautiful sugar-white sandy beaches, it has an abundance of palm trees and gardens full of sub-tropical plants.

 St Ives, Mousehole, Port Isaac - choose your favourite from Cornwall’s quaint fishing villages.